Tour Name: Yangon City Cycling Tour, Full day

 Ends: Downtown Yangon

-After a short boat ride back to Yangon, only 15 minutes of cycling along Strand road will lead us back to the office!
+After a short boat rides back to Yangon, only 15 minutes of cycling along Strand road will lead us back to the office!

 What to bring: Sunglasses, sunscreen, sports shoes (no flip-flops), shorts and T-shirt for biking (to visit the pagoda, at least the knees and shoulders should be covered), camera …